 - Video owns 75% of online traffic in 2017 according to Cisco

 There are two categories in YouTube ranking factors.
 There’s your Video Content and then there’s your User Engagement.
 These two things make up pretty much most of your YouTube SEO.
 You see, YouTube’s search engine does not work like how Google does.
 YouTube’s search engine cannot directly tell if your keywords are inside the video.
 It cannot directly tell if your video is relevant to the tags you put in.
 So what exactly does it use to know which videos rank first?

 Video Content Factors

-Your Youtube video’s description is really the only place to describe what your video is about.
-This is mostly for people who are searching in the Google Search engine results page:
+Your YouTube video’s description is really the only place to describe what your video is about.
+This is primarily for the benefit of the people who are searching in the YouTube Search Results Page:

 Putting a link in your description is fine so long as it is a relevant, qualified link that helps describe what your video is about or helps people to have a further idea about your video.

 Key Takeaway: Write around 300-500 words to describe what the video is about.
 It’s not a transcription of your video, but the more you explain what your video is and the more information you give about your video in the description area, the better.

 Put in at least 10 tags (31-40 tags are fine as well), make sure your keywords are in there, make sure they’re relevant to the video.
 This is where you target those extra keywords where you want your video to pop out in.
 Hashtags also show up in YouTube videos as well, adding them in as tags allow users to make finding videos easier.
 This can work well if you’re creating a marketing campaign, or simply want related videos to show up in the same search result.